prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 ### Serve checkpoint sync requests

-The following flags can be used to expose the gateway provider RPC endpoint, allowing your beacon node to serve checkpoint sync network requests:
+The above instructions tell you how to **request** checkpoint state from another node.
+If you want to **serve** these requests, run a fully synced node with the following flags:

- - `--enable-debug-rpc-endpoints`: The [Beacon Node API for retrieving a BeaconState](https://ethereum.github.io/beacon-APIs/#/Debug/getStateV2) is a debug endpoint - this flag tells Prysm to enable the endpoint so checkpoint sync requests can be served.
+ - `--enable-debug-rpc-endpoints`: The [Beacon Node API for retrieving a BeaconState](https://ethereum.github.io/beacon-APIs/#/Debug/getStateV2) is a debug endpoint - this flag tells Prysm to enable the endpoint so checkpoint sync requests can be served through your beacon node's RPC gateway provider endpoint.
  - `--grpc-max-msg-size=65568081`: By default, Prysm caps the size of its RPC responses.
 This flag configures a cap that allows Prysm to serve checkpoint sync requests with checkpoint state files.

 Note that **this is entirely optional**.
 The beacon node *requesting* the checkpoint state from this node doesn't need these flags.